MarceloDevd3/interactive-rating-component-React/README-template.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Create the background shape using code
+- Select and submit a number rating
+- See the "Thank you" card state after submitting a rating

 ### Screenshot